 Worth getting out of bed for

-The best of the beaches are: Hay Beach for sweeping views of Gardiners Bay and Bug Light Lighthouse; Shell Beach for activities including kite-surfing and paddleboarding; Crescent Beach for pink-tinged sunsets and an excuse for cocktails at Smith-approved Sunset Beach hotel.
+The best of the beaches are: Hay Beach for sweeping views of Gardiners Bay and Bug Light Lighthouse; Shell Beach for activities including kite-surfing and paddleboarding; Crescent Beach for pink-tinged sunsets.
 Stop by Picozzi’s bike shop and pick up a two-wheeler for a day of island-exploring; the roads are almost all yours and energy-sapping hills are mercifully few and far between.
 Or, ask the hotel to book you an activity nearby: golf, fishing, sailing and kayaking are some of the most popular.
 Mashomack Preserve nature reserve draws hikers, bumpkins and birdwatchers to its wetland trails.
 Check the concert schedule at the Perlman Music Program, an academy for string musicians run by renowned violinist Itzhak Perlman.
 The Hamptons are just over the water on Long Island; Sag Harbor, Southampton and East Hampton are the places to see and be seen.

 Follow the winding road inland to Vine Street Café, a quaint cottage restaurant serving high-grade American classics made with produce straight from local farmers and fishermen.
 Modern trattoria 18 Bay, on North Ferry Road, is something of a Shelter Island institution.
 The four-course set menu changes weekly, but is always Italian-inspired, including an antipasti quartet and handmade pasta.